Fraud Detection Process Automation using RPA

 Contrary to popular belief, you can’t substitute your entire workforce for RPA bots.
 That is to say, if you believe that you could assign a desk to the Robocop and profit from its benefits- you’re probably mistaken.

-As stated above, RPA refers to the software bots that automated repetitive, and mundane tasks that are too monotonous for any human.
+As stated above, RPA refers to the software bots that automate repetitive, and mundane tasks that are too monotonous for any human.

 The benefit?
 Cheap solution.
 Faster Processes.
 No Clerical Errors.